pieterjd/automate-boring-tasks/slides/templating.md

 ```
 Note:
 * A lot of code has been thrown out
+* CLICK - still a lot of lines
+* CLICK - the useful lines --> 4/28 = 14% useful lines
 * Common practice: copy exiting component, update information
 * Error prone -> PR remarks